-Gunshots reported in an office building at the Hanford Site
+Deputies have found no evidence of gunfire in an office building at the Hanford Site

-The Benton County Sheriff’s Office is investigating a report that shots were fired inside a building at the Hanford Site Tuesday, but no victims were immediately located at the decommissioned nuclear production facility.
+After responding to a report Tuesday morning that shots had been fired inside a building at the Hanford Site on Tuesday, the Benton County Sheriff’s Office quickly reported that deputies found no evidence of a shooting and had not located any victims at the decommissioned nuclear production facility.

 The Tri-City Herald reported on the “possible shooting situation” at the site, with police investigating that an assailant was in the 200 East Area in the center of the site in an office building, the 2750E Building, used by Washington River Protection Solutions, the Hanford tank farm contractor.